ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 #### Git is a distributed VCS

-Aside from being free and widely deployed, an important distinguishing feature of git is that it is a distributed Version Control System.
+Aside from being free and widely deployed, an important distinguishing feature of git is that it is a distributed version control system.
 Essentially this means that every git directory on every computer is a complete independent repository with complete history.

 When we cloned the [`github-sandbox`](https://github.com/ProjectPythia/github-sandbox) repository back in the [Cloning and Forking](github-cloning-forking) section, we not only copied the current repository files but also the entire revision history of the repo.